How Does Hypnotherapy Work?

 What Does Hypnotherapy Treat?

 As a treatment geared toward identifying and replacing maladaptive behaviors, guided hypnosis can help if you suffer from mental blocks.
 Hypnotherapy is a great tool that helps you remove unhealthy beliefs that impede your ability to acknowledge the need for change and introduce new, positive behaviors into your daily life.
+It may also support better daily habits and fewer sick days.

 How Can Hypnosis Help People With Addiction?

 Many who want to end their addiction make several attempts to recover but have a difficult time staying sober.
 Trying a variety of therapy techniques in treatment without seeing lasting success can be incredibly discouraging and may lead to feelings of hopelessness.
+Addiction is a treatable disorder, and effective care supports an ongoing recovery process rather than a one-time fix.
+Relapse is common, so relapse prevention often means adjusting treatment strategies instead of assuming care has failed.

 Hypnotherapy can increase your chance of success by addressing some of the contributing factors to dependence including low self-esteem and emotional trauma.
 It can also help resolve conflicts between conscious and subconscious motivations.
+In some treatment programs, hypnotherapy is used alongside behavioral therapies and medications for opioids, alcohol, or nicotine to support better outcomes in addiction treatment.

 During a clinical study focused on hypnotic states, Harvard researchers determined that hypnosis elevates two key areas within the brain that control and process the internal workings of the body.
 Similarly, the area of the brain that controls your actions and your awareness of your actions also shuts down or slows significantly during sessions of hypnosis.